 How long can a Subaru Legacy engine last?

-Several factors can affect how long a Subaru Legacy engine will last:
+Several key factors can influence the longevity of a Subaru Legacy engine:

-- Follow the Maintenance Schedule: Adhere to the manufacturer's recommended maintenance schedule for oil changes, filter replacements, and inspections.
+- Follow the Maintenance Schedule - Strictly adhere to the manufacturer's recommended maintenance schedule, including oil changes, tune-ups, and other preventative services.

 Engine Lifespan: Subaru engines are known for their durability and longevity, with many drivers reporting engines that last well beyond 200,000 miles with proper maintenance.
 The key to extending the lifespan of your Subaru engine is regular maintenance, including oil changes, fluid checks, and tune-ups.